-Description: The Open SUNY Center for Online Teaching Excellence (COTE) works with SUNY campuses and online learning practitioners from around the system to develop communities of practice among faculty, instructional designers, and directors on online learning, and campus-based roles to administer and institutionalize online programs at the campus level.
+Description: Open SUNY Online Teaching works with SUNY campuses and online learning practitioners from around the system to develop communities of practice among faculty, instructional designers, and directors on online learning, and campus-based roles to administer and institutionalize online programs at the campus level.
 Specifically, our charge is to assist the system to develop large numbers of faculty to teach online and to ensure consistent and effective courses, developed within a specific time frame.
 We accomplish this with comprehensive and integrated faculty development and course/learning design processes that are iterative, designed for continuous improvements, and that view faculty and their students as adult learners.
 We avoid cookie cutter mass production of courses with flexible research-based online course design models and by leveraging campus-based expert online practitioners that quick start effective online course design and provide campus-based online faculty instructional design support.
 This model supports large-scale online faculty development, and provides opportunity to influence the quality and consistency of courses by sharing best practices across the design of all courses, and to observe and collect best practices and data for further research.
 Faculty and their content drive course design while giving us the opportunity to continuously learn and improve our understanding of effective online teaching and learning.
 Our processes are organic, ever evolving, and flexible.
 This model extends beyond our work with faculty and their courses into processes, procedures, policy, and application design.
 We implement scalable and replicable processes to train large numbers of faculty to produce consistently technically and instructionally sound courses that result in consistent high levels of faculty retention to the program, and in faculty and student satisfaction.
 Philosophically, we believe that instructional (learning) design is about creating rich, robust teaching and learning environments with opportunities for interaction with course content, between students, and with the instructor.
 Theoretically, we take a constructivist approach to learning and our research findings support the definition of learning as a social process.
 Our theoretical framework integrates the elements of “How People Learn,” Bransford, et al (2002); the “Community of Inquiry Model,” Garrison, Anderson, and Archer (2002); “The Seven Principals of Good Practice in Undergraduate Education,” Chickering, and Gamson (1987); and the elements that comprise a positive sense of classroom community, Rovai (2002), into the faculty development program for new and experienced online instructors and into our course design processes, best practices, standards, recommendations, and approaches.

 Successful, effective, and satisfied online instructors have the opportunity for reflection, the opportunity to observe and interact with experienced online faculty and their courses, the opportunity to experiment in an online environment to explore the student perspective, time to devote to their professional development, a comprehensive customized professional development plan and guidelines for course development, and institutional support.
 They are well trained, well supported, have effective course designs on a robust platform, and demonstrate effective teaching practices in their online course management.
 Their online courses are designed to promote a sense of class community, and to cultivate teaching, social, and cognitive presences, where there are ample opportunities for interaction and for the social construction of knowledge in a learner-centered environment.

-Online Faculty Development Model: Specifically, Open SUNY COTE faculty development consists of a 4-stage online faculty development process and 7-step online course design process that include an online “student experience” for new faculty, faculty development/training activities, exemplar courses for observation, membership in a community of practice now numbering over 5,000 trained online faculty with organized centrally supported opportunities to interact, share, and learn from each other.
-Open SUNY COTE faculty development also cultivates a cadre of exemplar online faculty and courses that volunteer for standing Open SUNY COT training programmatic events: courses for observation, experienced faculty roundtables, QA testers, focus group members, pilot testers, and R&D. Training over 150 new faculty each term (over 300/year) and over 500 returning faculty per year with over 120 training sessions at 8 training locations around the state of New York with 4 face to face workshops and an online asynchronous course for new faculty, and an instructional design institute with a changing topic for returning faculty, the SLN faculty development team reach 800+ faculty per year and consistently achieve 90% satisfaction with SLN and online teaching and learning from faculty and students.
-Online opportunities for training have been added, providing additional alternatives and reach of Open SUNY COTE faculty development activities.
+Online Faculty Development Model: Specifically, Open SUNY Online Teaching faculty development consists of a 4-stage online faculty development process and 7-step online course design process that include an online “student experience” for new faculty, faculty development/training activities, exemplar courses for observation, membership in a community of practice now numbering over 5,000 trained online faculty with organized centrally supported opportunities to interact, share, and learn from each other.
+Open SUNY Online Teaching faculty development also cultivates a cadre of exemplar online faculty and courses that volunteer for standing Open SUNY Online Teaching training programmatic events: courses for observation, experienced faculty roundtables, QA testers, focus group members, pilot testers, and R&D. Training over 150 new faculty each term (over 300/year) and over 500 returning faculty per year with over 120 training sessions at 8 training locations around the state of New York with 4 face to face workshops and an online asynchronous course for new faculty, and an instructional design institute with a changing topic for returning faculty, the SLN faculty development team reach 800+ faculty per year and consistently achieve 90% satisfaction with SLN and online teaching and learning from faculty and students.
+Online opportunities for training have been added, providing additional alternatives and reach of Open SUNY Online Teaching faculty development activities.
 Web resources for new and returning online faculty include a comprehensive “how to” manual for faculty, and access to resources, information, tools, communication hubs, networking opportunities, models, research, and exemplars.
 To insure that we serve the entire continuum of online teaching and learning from web-enhanced to full online, we are developing a new model for faculty development that provides multiple access points depending on various factors, that also logically aggregates training/development in a programmed incremental manner leading from online syllabus to fully online, that is delivered in multiple formats, via varied delivery mechanisms for maximum flexibility and reach.
 Our goal is to model learner-centered andragogical approaches in our new faculty development program and to develop online faculty that can in turn apply that to their own online teaching and course designs.
 Our goal is also to provide the experienced online instructor with opportunities to share, reflect upon, evaluate and improve their own courses and online teaching and learning experiences that result in ongoing professional development, membership and participation in a community of practice, courses that are regularly and consistently reviewed and revised each time they are taught.
 Our contact, interaction, and support of this experienced community also help us continuously improve our own understanding of online teaching and learning, and assess and improve the effectiveness of our services and support of online faculty.